machinetranslate/machinetranslate.org/general/neural.md

 ---
+title: Neural machine translation
-description: Neural machine translation
+description: Deep learning approaches to machine translation
 ---

-# Neural machine translation

 **Neural machine translation** is a machine translation approach based on machine learning that uses large neural networks to predict the likelihood of correct translations.
 Like [statistical machine translation](statistical.md), neural machine translation is data-driven.